 Tara Nummedal (PhD, Stanford, 2001; MA, University of California, Davis, 1996; BA, Pomona College, 1992) is Associate Professor in the History Department.
 She is the author of Alchemy and Authority in the Holy Roman Empire (University of Chicago Press, 2007), Anna Zieglerin and the Lion’s Blood: Alchemy and End Times in Reformation Germany (University of Pennsylvania Press, 2019), and, with Janice Neri and John V. Calhoun, John Abbot and William Swainson: Art, Science, and Commerce in Nineteenth-Century Natural History (University of Alabama Press, 2019).
-With co-editor Donna Bilak and staff in the Brown University Library, she is currently completing Furnace and Fugue: A Digital Edition of Michael Maier's Atalanta fugiens with Scholarly Commentary (forthcoming with University of Virginia Press), a digital publication on a musical alchemical emblem book, Michael Maier's Atalanta fugiens (1618).
+With co-editor Donna Bilak and staff in the Brown University Library, she is currently completing Furnace and Fugue: A Digital Edition of Michael Maier's Atalanta fugiens with Scholarly Commentary (forthcoming with University of Virginia Press), a digital publication on a musical alchemical emblem book, Atalanta fugiens (1618).
 Her work has been supported by the the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities, the American Council of Learned Societies, the Chemical Heritage Foundation, and, most recently, the Gladys Krieble Delmas Foundation.
-She is Past President of the New England Renaissance Conference and a member of the editorial board of the Journal of Modern History and Ambix.
+She is Past President of the New England Renaissance Conference and a member of the editorial boards of the Journal of Modern History and Ambix.
 She teaches courses in early modern European history and the history of science.

 Wonder: 50 years of RISD Glass.